docsifyjs/docsify/docs/embed-files.md

 * **video** `.mp4`, `.ogg`
 * **code** other file extension

-Of course, you can force the specified.
-For example, you want to Markdown file as code block embedded.
+Of course, you can force the specified type.
+For example, a Markdown file can be embedded as a code block by setting `:type=code`.

 ```markdown
 [filename](_media/example.md ':include :type=code')
 ```

-You will get it
+You will get:

 [filename](_media/example.md ':include :type=code')